easyt0re/mmrotate/README.md

   - by assign class gain in config file, roi_head, bbox_head, loss
 - [x] reset lr policy to be constant/fixed (by default, it's step)
 - [ ] step: change when overfitting (val loss up instead of down)
+  - read a bit more, step is not for solving overfitting it seems
+  - warm up: "ResNet models, which use a low learning rate that increases linearly to the base learning rate in the first five epochs, and then decreases by a factor of 10 every 30 epochs.". our back bone is resnet.
+  - current steping is not working properly, maybe need to give up
 - [ ] mentioned [focal loss](https://mmrotate.readthedocs.io/en/stable/_modules/mmrotate/models/losses/smooth_focal_loss.html), alpha, beta
 - [ ] even balance tasks: class/regress
 - [ ] try [confusion matrix](https://mmrotate.readthedocs.io/en/stable/useful_tools.html#confusion-matrix) for visualization